 This crew is responsible for the construction of all the costumes for a production.
 A knowledge of sewing is helpful but not essential; sewing skills will be taught during crew hours.
 Depending on the production, a variety of non-sewing jobs is available.
-The work schedule for costume prep is arranged with Staff Costumer and requires an average of 3 hours per week for approximately 4 weeks before the opening of the show.
+The work schedule for costume prep is arranged with the Staff Costumer and requires approximately 24 hours of work over the course of the semester -- usually an average of 2 hours a week.

 This crew builds and paints all scenery and properties for the show.
 Students may work under the guidance of the Technical Director, Assistant Technical Director, Scene Designer or Scenic Artist depending upon the specific duties assigned and the needs of the production.
 The crew is geared towards those who have had no previous building experience.
 During the construction period, students will work with a variety of craft materials, and learn basic carpentry and painting skills.
-The crew involves an average of 3 hours per week for approximately 4 weeks before the opening of the show.
+The crew involves approximately 24 hours of work over the course of the semester -- an average of 2 hours a week.

 This crew hangs and focuses all the lighting instruments under the guidance of the Lighting Designer.
 The crew learns about the different types of lighting instruments and their various uses.
 It is possible to work on this crew if you do not wish to work on ladders or high places.
 No previous experience is necessary.
-The crew involves an average of 3 hours per week for approximately 4 weeks before the opening of the show.
+The crew involves approximately 24 hours of work over the course of the semester -- an average of 2 hours a week.

 This crew, working with the Prop Running Crew, moves all the scenery during the play, under the direction and guidance of the crew head, stage manager, and the technical director.
 The students learn various running techniques, organization, and timing.
 The crew involves tech/dress rehearsal periods for the week before the show opens and about 3 1/2 hours for each performance.
 It is recommended that before Tech Rehearsals begin, the set running crew see a final run-thru of the production.